pdxdave/pdxdave/README.md

 I'm a web/application developer living in the Pacific Northwest.
 My interests are working with React and Python to provide businesses with creative solutions.

+### Skills:
+⚛️ REACT
+:snake Python
-Skills: /  ⚛️ REACT / Python/ JS / HTML / CSS
+💻 JS / HTML / CSS

 - 🔭 I’m currently working on this page.